Praneetha2114/Cybersecurity-Audit-Automation-Tool/README.md

 audit_checklist.xlsx
 3. Perform Audit

-Open audit_checklist.xlsx and update the Status column.
+Open the checklist and update the Status column.

 Options: